 "The attempt here is not to prompt speculators to debase the currency.
 That's not the purpose.
 The purpose is to end deflation and to provide a springboard for renewed growth and employment in Japan," he said.

-The dollar was last trading flat at 99.82 yen, not far from the session high of 99.85.
-It reached 99.87 yen on Wednesday, its highest level since April 2009.
+The dollar was last trading down 0.3 percent at 99.41 yen, after having risen as high as 99.87 yen on Wednesday to its highest level since April 2009.

 Traders cited hefty offers to sell dollars at 100 yen from Japanese exporters.
 They added, however, that most investors were looking to use dips to add to long-dollar positions.

 A rise above 100 yen would open the door for a test of the April 2009 peak of 101.45 yen, analysts said.